 Anyway, back to Feldkirch.
 There’s probably a lot more to do if you stay a bit longer.
 Tell me what else I should have put on this list?

 When in the area, you can opt to go local and try out couchsurfing.
-Otherwise, we recommend checking out sites like Booking.com or Agoda ahead of time in order to find the best deal.
-There are quite a few places to stay in Feldkirch from large hotels to small family run guesthouses.
+Otherwise, there are quite a few places to stay in Feldkirch from large hotels to small family-run guesthouses.

 Here are some suggestions on where to stay in Feldkirch.

 For those on a budget, this youth hostel could be ideal for you.
 Housed in a building that dates back to medieval times, it’s located near the train station and it’s only a short walk to the Old Town.

 Guests rave about the ambience of the house, modern bathrooms, and the clean facilities.